dleeftink/QuickSet/readme.md

 ### Bulk

 #### `.batch(...uints[, values])`
-Method for batch loading integers and possible weights/values into the set.
+Batch loading method for adding integers and optional  weights/values into the set.

 Basic example: